-Typic Haplodurids

-Natridurids

-Key to Subgroups

-GCAA.
-Natridurids that have, above the duripan, one or both of the following:

-1. Cracks between the soil surface and the top of the duripan that are 5 mm or more wide through a thickness of 30 cm or more for some time in normal years and slickensides or wedge-shaped aggregates in a layer 15 cm or more thick that has its upper boundary above the duripan; or

-2. A linear extensibility of 6.0 cm or more between the soil surface and the top of the duripan.
+Natridurids Key to Subgroups GCAA.
+Natridurids that have one or both of the following: 1.
+Cracks between the soil surface and the top of the duripan that are 5 mm or more wide through a thickness of 30 cm or more for some time in normal years and slickensides or wedge-shaped peds in a layer 15 cm or more thick that is above the duripan; or 2.
+A linear extensibility of 6.0 cm or more between the soil surface and the top of the duripan.
+Vertic Natridurids GCAB.
+Other Natridurids that meet both of the following: 1.
+Have a duripan that is strongly cemented or less cemented in all subhorizons; and 2.
+Are either:

-Vertic Natridurids

-R

-GCAB.
-Other Natridurids that meet both of the following:

-1. Have a duripan that is strongly cemented or less cemented in all subhorizons; and

-2. Are either: